Ahmed-basha99/DeepFake_Detection/README.md

 # Special Thanks

-This project would not be finished without the great work of [Joel Frank](https://github.com/Joool).
+This project would not be finished without the great work of Joel Frank